racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/EventDrivenActions.md

 ##Event Consumer
-A PyLabs event consumer is a client that reacts on a given event.
+A Pylabs event consumer is a client that reacts on a given event.
 The consumer consists of a configuration file and at least one tasklet.

 The configuration file has one section `[main]` with the following entries: